gnascimento/lgtm-stack/README.md

 # Clone repository
 git clone git@github.com:daviaraujocc/lgtm-stack.git
 cd lgtm-stack
-make install-local # For local testing, for using GCP cloud storage use make install-gcp
+make install-local # For local testing, for using GCP cloud storage use make install-gcp and set PROJECT_ID
 ```

 This will install the LGTM stack with the default configuration for local development with the dependencies (promtail, dashboards, prometheus).
 If you want to customize the installation, you can edit the `helm/values-lgtm.local.yaml` file.